kzkmichal/Budget-app/README.md

 ### Project Overview

 <p>
-An budget app that helps record montly incomes and epenses.
+A budget app that helps record monthly incomes and epenses.

-Whole design was created by me in Figma.
+The design was created by me in Figma.

-To create this project I've used following JS and ES6 features:
+To create this project I used following JS and ES6 features:

 </p>